-- iv.
+- i.
+Tram landings may not exceed 100-square feet each. - ii.
+The width of a clearing for a tram shall be a maximum of five feet on either side of the tram, with a maximum clearing corridor of fifteen feet. - iii.
+The installation of a tram shall be limited only to geologically hazardous areas as defined in KCC 19.400 and subject to 'Special Studies' as outlined in Section 22.700.120. - iv.
 Mitigation sequencing must be used to avoid, minimize, and compensate for any impacts; enhancement of shoreline buffer vegetation will be required.
 See KCC 22.700.140, Shoreline Mitigation Plan, for guidance on minimum submittal requirements. - ed.
 Boat Launches and Marine Railways.
-Boat launches and marine railways, when consistent with requirements in Section 22.600.160(C)(6), may be permitted with an exemption or SDP in the shoreline residential or high intensity environments, or as a CUP in the rural conservancy or urban conservancy environments, provided all applicable provisions are met to avoid net loss of shoreline functions. - fe.
+Boat launches and marinera ilways, when consistent with requirements in Section 22.600.160(C)(6), may be permitted with an exemption or SDP in the shoreline residential or high intensity environments, or as a CUP in the rural conservancy or urban conservancy environments, provided all applicable provisions are metto a void net loss of shoreline functions. - fe.
 Water-Oriented Storage.
-Water-oriented storage, including boat houses or boat storage facilities, may be allowed permitted within the buffer provided: - The width shall be no greater than twenty-five feet or twenty-five percent of the lot width, whichever is less. - ii.
+Water-oriented storage, including boat houses or boat storage facilities, may be allowed permitted within the buffer provided: - $i. \quad The width shall be no greater than twenty-five feet or twenty-five percent of the lot width, which ever is less.\\$ - ii.
 The height shall not be greater than fourteen feet above grade, and shall also comply with the view blockage provisions of this program. - iii.
 The overall size shall not exceed two hundred square feet.
 Exceptions may be considered upon demonstration of need.
-In such cases, applicable mitigation options to achieve no net loss for new or redevelopment activities (Chapter 22.800, Appendix B), view blockage (Section 22.400.135), and buildings and construction (Title 14) provisions shall apply. - iv.
+In such cases, applicable mitigation options to a chieve no net loss for new or redevelopment activities (Chapter 22.800, Appendix B), view blockage (Section 22.400.135), and buildings and construction (Title 14) provisions shall apply. - iv.
 Allowance of a boat house within a buffer shall not justify the need for shoreline armoring to protect the structure. - v.
-Boat houses shall be prohibited in the natural environment. - vi.
+Boat houses shall be prohibited in the natural environment designation - vi.
 Boat storage facilities within the high intensity buffer shall not be subject to subsections (D)(1)(e)(i) through (iii) of this section, when supporting a water-dependent use and where consistent with the policies for the high intensity shoreline environment designation. - f.
-In no case shall non-water-dependent uses and activities be allowed below the reduced standard buffer.
-This includes swimming pools and sport courts of fields. - 2.
+In no case shall non-water-dependent uses and a ctivities be a llowed below the reduced standard buffer.
+This includes swimming pools and sport courts or fields. - 2.
 Hand removal or spot-spraying of invasive or noxious weeds is permitted within vegetation conservation buffers. - 3.
 Standards for View Thinning. - a.
-View thinning activities shall be limited to twenty-five percent of the total buffer length in the high intensity and shoreline residential designations, and shall retain a minimum of thirty percent of the live crown. - b.
-View thinning activities shall be limited to fifteen percent of the total buffer length in the urban conservancy and rural conservancy designations, and shall retain a minimum of thirty percent of the live crown. - c.
-No tree removal is allowed in the natural designation for view enhancement; however, limited tree limbing may be allowed upon review and approval by the department. - d.
-View thinning within the limited areas specified above shall generally be limited to tree limbing.
-Where tree removal is demonstrated to be necessary, replanting of native trees shall occur at a three-to-one ratio (planted to removed) within the buffer area. - Topping of trees is prohibited, except where demonstrated necessary for safety.
+View thinning a ctivities shall be limited to twenty-five percent of the total buffer length in the high intensity and shoreline residential designations, and shall retain a minimum of thirty percent of the live crown.

-Commented [A51]: Per staff county staff recommendation; use of consistent terms
+Commented [A57]: Per staff county staff recommendation; use of consistent terms